 Many city dwellers own kitchens in which space is at a premium.
 Fortunately, with a little ingenuity and planning you can maximise the square footage available to you.
 First, choose colours wisely.
 Light hues or neutrals work best to create a feeling of spaciousness.
 Also sticking to just one colour scheme helps create a sense of openness.
 Next, consider shiny surfaces.
 Stainless steel, glass, ceramic tile, are subtle space enhancers.
 If you’re putting in a tiled floor, opt for light coloured large tiles with simple patterns.

 Classic, retro, modern, minimalist, country, Mediterranean, eclectic, or Scandinavian?
 Kitchen styles come in a rich and diverse array of options.
-How to choose?
+But how to choose the right one for you?
 Essentially, style is a very personal matter.
-We each have our own concept and we’re also influenced by the creativity of others.
-At the same time, we are constrained by budget, space, resources and the need for functionality.
+We each have our own tastes, yet we’re also influenced by the creativity of others.
+At the same time, we’re inevitably constrained by budget, space, resources and the need for functionality.
 Ultimately, your eyes will identify and confirm the style that really calls to you.
 When you see the image that inspires you, you’ll be ready to forge it into something concrete – your dream kitchen.

 There’s something wonderfully heart-warming about rustic kitchen styles.
-They hold the promise of hearty food, good company and show a refreshing concern for nature.
+They hold the promise of hearty food, good company and show a refreshing proximity to nature.
 The country style blends muted colours, natural finishes and solid wood, parquet or stone floors with vintage kitchen accessories to create an effect that exudes homeliness.
 But there’s no need to look old fashioned.
-Today’s country style kitchens can blend the charm of the countryside with the most modern accessories, storage options and finishes to create a cheery space that’s a delight to cook and relax in.
+Today’s country-style kitchens can blend the charm of the countryside with the most modern accessories, storage options and finishes to create a cheery space that’s a delight to cook and relax in.

 Today’s modern kitchens are masterpieces of style and functionality.
 They blend elegant sleek styles with the new finishes coming onto the market.
 These include veneers, lasertech and high pressure laminates which bring a smooth and seamless chic to any setting.
 In terms of layout, modern kitchens favour open plans, often delighting us with artfully placed islands.
 These create oases of functional space for food preparation and relaxation.
 Invisible storage options are another favourite with handleless cabinets that glide away out of sight.